 So they can fulfil your requirements now, but will they be able to do it over the time scales that you require?

 If you have decided that a function should be outsourced, you need to ensure that the provider can deliver the service over your timescales.
-Does the provider have strategy to replace personnel, or to grow the team to meet your goals?
+Does the provider have a strategy to replace personnel, or to grow the team to meet your goals?